-A comparative study of dress of selected cultures from ancient times to the present emphasizing the social, political, and economic factors which affect dress and the mores expressed through dress, the development of apparel forms and decoration as related to the interaction of peoples.
-Opportunity is given to use primary sources exemplified by the Costume Collection and the Regional History Collection.
+A survey of the evolution of the apparel arts from ancient times to the present, emphasizing the social, political, and economic factors which affected dress and the mores expressed through dress in each culture.
+The development of apparel forms and decoration as related to the interaction of peoples.